 DOES A POOL ADD VALUE TO A HOME?

-As San Antonio temperatures begin to rise, many homeowners begin to think about investing in a swimming pool.
+San Antonio’s summer is in full gear.
+Kids are out of school and many homeowners think about investing in a swimming pool.
 That a pool adds to quality of life, there is no doubt.
 But, does an in-ground pool add value to your home?
 That question is more difficult to answer.
 Before you dive in, consider these points.

 BUYING A HOUSE WITH A POOL

 The general demographic of your neighborhood often determines if a pool is an attraction or a definite turnoff.
 When the trend is young families with small children moving in all around you, a pool would hinder many potential buyers from looking at your home since pools are a hazard to small children.
 Conversely, if most nearby homes otherwise comparable to yours have pools, adding a pool might draw buyers.